MariaPulidoRuda/server/README.md

 # server
 Bootcamp Final Project.
-Working with NodeJs.This is a part where you can find all related to connection.
+Working with NodeJs and hexagonal architecture .This is a part where you can find all related to connection.